 So day one is loan application.
 We’ll probably get the loan disclosures out to the consumer day two.
 They may need a day or so to review the disclosures and return them, that’s day three.
 Then we order the appraisal.
-So now, we’re taking to day three to order the appraisal, which is something I used to be able to do on day one.
+So now, we’re taking to day three to order the appraisal.
+Which is something I used to be able to do on day one.
 And we need to get the closing disclosure to the consumer three days prior to the settlement date.
 That’s a bunch of extra time.
-We really need more time.
+We really need more time now.